 Dead wood can be habitat for wildlife.
 It is illegal to remove dead trees, logs and branches from bushland reserves and roadsides without permission from Council.

 Apply for a permit to collect firewood on Council land

 To apply for a permit to collect firewood from Council roadsides:

 - fill out the 2021 permit application for firewood collection form — download below

 - select the towns around which you intend to collect firewood

 - take your documents to any of our Customer and Library Service Centres and pay the fee

 To find an approved collection area near you, use our interactive Pozi map.
-Roadside firewood collection can be found under the emergency management heading.
+Roadside firewood collection can be found under the administrative heading.

 You can collect firewood for domestic use in state forests and those parks where collection is allowed — in specific areas and at certain times of the year.
 Limits apply, see the Forest Fire Management Victoria website for more details on firewood collection in your area.